mlapin/gtools/README.md

 ============================

-`gtools` is a collection of bash / awk scripts that make your life easy when running thousands of jobs with a Sun Grid Engine (SGE).
+`gtools` is a collection of bash / awk scripts that make your life easy when running jobs with the Sun Grid Engine (SGE).

 The three most important **features** are:
-- transparent `ssh` to a submit host;
+- transparent ssh to a submit host;
 - detection of failed jobs;
 - running Matlab compiled code.